WINDSHIELD AND WINDOWS

 <SDK Root>\SharedAssets\texture\Dirts\Insects_Helico_Windshield_mask.png

-These go in the Insects Albedo (RGBA) texture slot and the Insects Mask (A) texture slot.
+These go in the Insects Albedo (RGBA) texture slot and the Insects Mask (A) texture slot, and must be applied to the UV2.
 There are no additional parameters related to this effect, as it is all handled by the simulation, however you can debug the effect using the Windshield Parameters (Debug Shader Windshield) section:

 NOTE: The image below has had the brightness augmented to better show the effect.